DanielOberg/AvroSchemaFromJsonExamples/README.md

 # README

-AvroSchemaGenerator takes in multiple JsonElements and creates an Avro Schema that can handle all cases given.
+SchemaGenerator takes in multiple JsonElements and creates an Avro Schema that can handle all cases given.

 Uses Gson (gradle: com.google.code.gson:gson:2.3) for the JSON parsing.